hntrl/eventkit/docs/guide/concepts/transforming-data.md

 ### Creating custom operators

 While eventkit provides many built-in operators, you can also create your own custom operators to implement your own transformations.
 An operator is most commonly a function that takes a source observable and returns a new observable that performs some transformation on the data.
+You'll likely never need to do this as you can achieve just about any data transformation by chaining multiple of the built-in operators together.

 ```ts
 import { AsyncObservable, type OperatorFunction } from "eventkit";